C2SM/git-course/advanced/Exercise_8_git-submodule.md

 ## Fork a repository on GitHub and add it as a submodule <a name="submodule"></a>

-Navigate to the folder containing the *conference_planning* folder; in other words you should be in a folder that does not contain a Git repository.
-Make a copy of the *conference_planning* repository to use for adding the submodule.
+Navigate to the folder that contains the *conference_planning* folder; in other words, you should be in a folder that does not contain a Git repository.
+Make a copy of the *conference_planning* repository, which you will use to add the submodule.

 ```plaintext
 cp -r conference_planning conference_submodule
 ```

-I have already created a repository on GitHub that we will use as a submodule.
-This repository is called `posters` and will contain the poster schedule for our conference.
+We have created a repository on GitHub that you can use as a submodule.
+This repository is called *posters* and will contain the poster titles for our conference.

-Navigate to the repository, found [here](https://github.com/kosterried/posters), and make a fork of it using the GitHub user interface.
+Navigate to the [posters](https://github.com/AnnikaLau/posters) repository and create a fork of it using the GitHub user interface.

-Let's add this fork as a submodule to our *conference_planning* repository.
+Let's add this fork to our *conference_planning* repository as a submodule.
 You will need to copy the SSH address of your fork and paste it into the `git submodule add` command below.

 ```plaintext
 cd conference_submodule
 git submodule add YOUR_FORK_ADDRESS
 ```

-Note that GitHub requires an SSH key in order to push content to repositories.
-If you have not already set up an SSH key in your GitHub account, it is easy to do and you can find instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Note that GitHub requires an SSH key to push content to repositories.
+If you do not already have an SSH key set up in your GitHub account, follow the instructions for [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-Check the status of the repository.
+Check the status of your repository.

 ```plaintext
 git status
 ```

-The output shows that there are some changes to the repository, and they are already staged for commit.
-We should commit them to finalize the adding of the submodule.
+The output shows that there are some changes in the repository, and they are already staged for commit.
+We should commit them to complete the addition of the submodule.

 ```plaintext
 git commit -m "Add the posters submodule"
 ```

-Note that the *.gitmodules* file has been added, which contains the path of the submodule in the host repository and the address where the submodule is hosted which is the GitHub URL in our case.
+Note that the *.gitmodules* file has been added, which contains the path to the submodule in the host repository and the address where the submodule is hosted, which in our case is the GitHub URL.
 It could also be another Git web host, a file path, or anywhere else a repository is hosted.

 Check the status of the submodule.